Himstar8/shopList/README.md

-# shopList
+# ShopBy
-Find the nearest by shop
+Little react app to find the nearest shop around you!